Collateral Information

 Securities Valuation and Margins Table

-In general, the Federal Reserve seeks to value securities collateral at a fair market value estimate.
-Securities are valued using prices supplied by the Federal Reserve’s external vendors.
+In general, the Reserve Banks seek to value securities collateral at a fair market value estimate.
+Securities are valued using prices supplied by the Reserve Banks’ external vendors.
 Securities for which a price is unavailable from external vendors will receive zero collateral value.

-Margins are applied to the Federal Reserve’s fair market value estimates and are designed to account for the historical price volatility of each category of securities collateral (as identified in the Margins Table below) measured over liquidation periods determined by the Federal Reserve.
+Margins are applied to the Reserve Banks’ fair market value estimates and are designed to account for the historical price volatility of each category of securities collateral (as identified in the Margins Table below) measured over liquidation periods determined by the Reserve Banks.
 Margins for securities are assigned based on asset type, credit rating, and duration (as noted in the table below).

 Securities Margins for Securities1